nshaibu/Pointy-lang/README.md

 # Pointy-lang Specification
 Pointy Language is a powerful domain-specific language (DSL) for creating event-based workflows.
-This tutorial will guide you from basic concepts to advanced workflows using Pointy Language’s intuitive arrow-based syntax.

 ## Introduction to Pointy Language